What is cruiserweight in boxing and who is the champion?

 The problem with gaining ten kilos is that the Canelo should turn them into muscle and not slow down, even Mauricio Sulaimán, president of the World Boxing Council, expressed his concern about the new challenge that the Mexican wants to achieve.

 “It’s too risky (for Canelo).
 It is a totally complicated move.
 It has already been accepted, but I would like to talk with Canelo, with Eddy.
 It is a very important risk that is breaking all paradigms.
-He looks for challenges, but I never saw her coming that way, “said the WBC leader.
+He looks for challenges, but I never saw her coming out there, ”said the WBC leader.

 .